-A registered sex offender is facing a new set of charges after police caught him raping an Asian woman at a Manhattan construction site on Wednesday.
+A registered sex offender is facing a new set of charges after police caught him raping a woman at a Manhattan construction site on Wednesday.

 The scene: New York police had to physically pull Darryl Phelps, 61, off the woman at around 1:30 a.m. under scaffolding at a construction site on West 28th Street near Eighth Avenue in Chelsea.
 A witness who saw the attack called 911.

 - The victim said she was walking home when Phelps punched her face, the New York Daily News reported.
 The suspect, who stands at 6 feet and weighs 200 pounds, then raped her while he was “holding her down on the ground.”

 - “I want you to have my baby,” Phelps allegedly told the victim, according to the New York Post.
 He was still raping her when officers arrived on the scene.

 - The victim, a 23-year-old restaurant worker of Asian descent, was taken to Lenox Health Greenwich Village.
 She sustained a bruised eye but was brought to the medical care facility in stable condition,